 “One email took the university a full semester to respond to.”

-According to Statistic Canada’s 2016 census, 26.4 per ent of the city of Waterloo’s population is made up of visible minorities.
+According to Statistic, Canada’s 2016 census reported that 26.4 percent of the city of Waterloo’s population is made up of visible minorities.

-"If you want to really serve the population, I think you first need to know who's in your student body and not just at an eyeballing it sort of way, actually understanding in a much more discrete way.”
+"If you want to really serve the population, I think you first need to know who's in your student body and not just at an eyeballing it sort of way, you have to actually understand in a much more discrete way.”

-There is currently no one directing the equity centre at the university and the former equity director’s official statements and contact information have been taken off Waterloo’s website.
+There is currently no one directing the equity center at the university and the former equity director’s official statements and contact information have been taken off Waterloo’s website.